Human Kinetics Department

 Intro to Human Kinetics

-This course provides students with an overview of the many and varied aspects of the study of human movement.
-Topics related to and physical activity, exercise, and sport within; the sociocultural, social science and exercise sciences domains.
-Topics include physical activity, physical fitness, health, motor control, biomechanics, sport ethics, history, gender, race, philosophy, and others.
+This survey course provides students with an overview of the study of human movement.
+Topics include physical activity, physical fitness, health, sport and exercise psychology, motor learning and control, biomechanics, ergonomics, sociology, history, gender, race, ethics, and philosophy.
 Students will learn reading, writing and analytic skills in class and through their lab work.
 Three credits and lab.

 Contemporary Dance/Pilates